Restaurant By Day, Clubhouse By Night

 That's probably why it isn't on the menu.
 They'll make it for you if you insist but they obvs don't want to put it on the menu for everyone to see 'cause they aren't confident like that.

 NOSA: I gave Viceroy a ton of shit for having sub par Tikka Masala and not being up to Spice Route's standards.
 I guess I should issue a retraction and/or apology because Spice Route's Tikka Masala was pretty underwhelming on the day.
 Now, it should never be full-on sweet but Tikka Masala should have a hint of sweetness.
-It's a real fine line and Spice Route's didn't have that hint.
+There's a real fine line and Spice Route's didn't have that hint.

 FOLLY: I didn't really like the chicken tikka masala.
 It was a bit more chunky than the other ones I've had and it didn't taste fresh - nor did the vindaloo tbh